kahlhoefer/ZPEED/README.md

 The following have contributed to the development and testing of ZPEED:

   * Felix Kahlhoefer, RWTH Aachen:
-    Implementation of ATLAS likelihood.
+    Implementation of ATLAS likelihood and statistical method.

   * Stefan Schulte, MPP Munich:
-    Implementation of PDFs and detector effects.
+    Implementation of cross section formulas, PDFs and detector effects.

   * Patrick Tunney, RWTH Aachen:
-    Testing and validation
+    Implementation of detector effects; testing and validation.